Fat and Fit Better than Skinny and Unfit

 The largest study on fitness, body weight, and longevity was published in the British Journal of Sports Medicine in November of 2024 and found that people who are aerobically fit significantly reduced their risk of premature death, even if they are obese – not just overweight – but obese.

-We believe part of the reason fitness improves longevity in the obese is that being fit reduces many risk factors for other chronic disease.
+We believe part of the reason fitness improves longevity in the obese is that being fit reduces many risk factors for other chronic diseases.
 Obese individuals who are fit likely have better blood pressure, blood sugar, and cholesterol profiles than those unfit even those who are unfit and with normal body weight

 To get out of that bottom quintile or 20% can be as easy as brisk walking.
 Even if you have little desire to be ultra fit, just get up and move around and walk more than you currently are.

 Fitness and lifestyle and more important to achieving longevity than medications.
-Review our article, Does Medicine Make A Difference.
+Review our article, Does Medicine Make A Difference?

 References: